-Gregg C. Sayre was appointed Commissioner of the New York State Public Service Commission on June 21, 2012.
-Mr. Sayre's term began on July 9, 2012.
-His term runs through February 1, 2018.
+Gregg C. Sayre was appointed Commissioner of the New York State Public Service Commission on June 21, 2012, his term began on July 9, 2012 and runs through February 1, 2018.
+On March 9, 2017, Governor Andrew M. Cuomo designated Mr. Sayre as Interim Chairman of the Public Service Commission and Interim Chief Executive Officer of the Department of Public Service, he served in this capacity until June 21, 2017.

 Prior to starting with the Commission, Mr. Sayre was Associate General Counsel of Frontier Communications Corporation.
 While at Frontier, Mr. Sayre was responsible for all regulatory legal issues and proceedings in New York, Pennsylvania, Michigan and Indiana.